 <!-- Ask for an email address --> <input type="email"> <!-- Ask for multiple email addresses (comma-separated) --> <input type="email" multiple>

-Edit: after publishing this post, I found out that Bramus wrote about the topic of multiple email input elements on his blog, too.
-He publishes good stuff, and you should definitely check it out!
+After publishing this post, I found out that Bramus wrote about the topic of multiple email input elements on his blog, too.
+He publishes excellent content, and you should definitely check it out!

 input elements of type

 file inputs in this post) support the

 multiple attribute.
 Use the attribute to define that an email field should accept more than one email address.

 That sounds great!
 Let's have a look at how this functionality plays out in practice.

 When you have a look at the MDN documentation for email inputs, you'll find the following explanation: